What is a Feasibility Study in Project Management?

 A feasibility study in project management usually assesses the following areas:

-- Technical capability: Does the organization have the technical capabilities and resources to undertake the project?
+- Technical capability: Does the organization have the technical resources to undertake the project?

-- Budget: Does the organization have the financial resources to undertake the project, and is the cost/benefit analysis of the project sufficient to warrant moving forward with the project?
+- Budget: Does the organization have the financial resources to undertake the project, and is the cost/benefit analysis sufficient to warrant moving forward?

 - Legality: What are the legal requirements of the project, and can the business meet them?